1250 Point Highlander 40k RTT

 This is a fun and super tactical 3-game tournament.
 Painted armies are not a requirement but in the case of a tie for 1st, 2nd, or 3rd place we will break the tie by which army is more completely painted and/or based.

-All missions include Slay the Warlord, First Blood, and Line Breaker rules.
+All missions include Slay the Warlord, First Strike, and Line Breaker rules.

 IMPORTANT Players do not start the game with Command Points as in normal games.
 Instead, at the beginning of each Battle Round, both players earn additional Command Points that do not accumulate between turns.
 At the end of each Battle Round, all Command Points are erased and new ones generated at the start of each game turn.
 (See detachments below for how to earn Command Points).
 Pre-game Stratagems may used prior to the game turn, but are taken from the Command Points that would be generated at the start of Turn 1.